Designing Data for Emotional Experiences at Interaction 19, Feb 7

 In this session, Lauren will highlight how data visualization functions in immersive environments, outlines how she translates numbers into experiences, and shows how technology is secondary to the story.

 What to Expect: Data Visualization as a Powerful Storytelling Tool

-Lauren’s secret to using data to create emotional experiences lies the way she extracts the stories from the numbers, focuses on the feelings not the information, and brings some mystery back into a world dominated by sleek data viz interfaces.
+Lauren’s secret to using data to create emotional experiences lies in the way she extracts the stories from the numbers, focuses on the feelings not the information, and brings some mystery back into a world dominated by sleek data viz interfaces.

-Understanding this approach to data means means thinking like a designer, not a data scientist.
+Understanding this approach to data means thinking like a designer, not a data scientist.
 Rather than analyzing data to clearly communicates a complex quantitative topic, Lauren aims to tell the brand stories through emotional experiences; to resonate and leave a lasting connection on their viewers.

 Drawing on more than a decade of interaction design experience, Lauren will share how to push data visualization into new forms and expressions.

 - Environmental data?
 That can become a colorful data-and-light sculpture, like The Beacon at Pittsburgh’s PNC Tower.

 - Movies and TV shows?
 That can be a multi-story-tall dynamic chandelier.

 - The enormous number of transactions performed through eBay?
 That can be an interactive lobby wall, like at eBay Main Street.